in4lio/yupp/doc/README.md

 e.g. `($add 2 3)`

-**Lambda expression** is an anonymous function, it consists of a sequence of parameters and a function body.
+**A lambda expression** is an anonymous function, it consists of a sequence of parameters and a function body.

     <lambda> ::= <param> { <param> } <expression>
     <param>  ::= '\' <name> [ ':' <default> ] '.'